 Laser threat detection

-The Max Ci is shielded not only against radar but also laser.
+The Max Ci is shielded not only against radar but also by laser.
 Its Laser ShifterMax can keep police lasers, no matter how near, at bay.

 Escort Live and Defender Database

-Unlike other Escort radar detectors, there is no need to buy a separate device to enable bluetooth because this one has its own.
+Unlike other Escort radar detectors, there is no need to buy a separate device to enable Bluetooth because this one has its own.
 Through this feature, you can connect to Escort Live so you can be made aware of threats encountered by other Escort users.
 The Defender Database is also helpful in locating speed and red light cameras for some months after activation.

 In-Vehicle Technology (IVT) Filter